 Michael is a skillful and dedicated advocate, with a compelling attention to detail.
-Professional and hardworking in his approach, and rigorous in his preparation, he is equally comfortable as Sole Counsel or as a led Junior.
+Professional and hardworking in his approach, and rigorous in his preparation, he is equally comfortable as sole Counsel or as a led Junior.
 Michael has a mixed criminal and regulatory practice and is experienced in both prosecuting and defending.

 In addition to Crown Court matters, Michael is regularly instructed to represent those accused of driving offences.
 He is adept at analysing scientific expert evidence and is familiar with the myriad complexities of regulatory road traffic law.

 Michael advises on appeals against conviction and against sentence, both on behalf of those who he has represented at first instance and on behalf of those who seek a second opinion on appeal.
-He has advised individuals convicted of murder and firearms offences, and represented those sentenced for drug trafficking.

 Michael is experienced in fraud, commercial crime and regulation.
-He has been involved in substantial fraud trials and in commercial regulatory offences.
+He has been involved in substantial fraud trials and in commercial regulatory proceedings.
 He has represented clients charged with corruption, conspiracy to commit fraud and substantive Fraud Act offences.
 Michael has also acted in confiscation hearings and has considerable experience of cash forfeiture proceedings.

 Corporate Crime and Investigation